 Giving Compass' Take:

-• Here is a recap of a panel discussion called “Philanthropy Under Fire,” hosted by Rockefeller Philanthropy Advisors, that gathers philanthropic leaders to discuss how charitable giving can improve.
+- A panel discussion called “Philanthropy Under Fire,” hosted by Rockefeller Philanthropy Advisors, gathered philanthropic leaders to discuss how charitable giving can improve.

 On December 12, 2019, Rockefeller Philanthropy Advisors (RPA) gathered philanthropy leaders, board members and clients for a discussion of the role of philanthropy in today’s society.
 The conversation, focused on “Philanthropy Under Fire,” built on concepts explored in RPA’s recent publication, Social Compact in a Changing World.
 Panelists included:

 - Valerie Rockefeller, Chair, Rockefeller Brothers Fund; RPA Board Member

 - Ray Madoff, Professor, Boston College Law School; Director, Forum on Philanthropy and the Public Good

 - Melvin Galloway, Chief Operating Officer, Planned Parenthood, Federation of America

 - John Bae, Program Director, Criminal Justice Reform Public Welfare Foundation

 Excerpts from the conversation, which ranged from the role of power and privilege in philanthropy and resource allocation in the public interest to accountability and voices involved in decision making, follow.